akash498/VenderSC/frontend/README.txt

 	HomePage(Business):
 		Status: Incomplete. - I think someone started this one but not certain...
 Please update if you know more about this page.

-	HomePage(Guest):
-		Status: Incomplete. - needs to be redone without using absolute.
-Need to update header and footer code.
-You should really do this page from scratch, but it is listed as incomplete because there is a version of it.

 	AddProductPage:
 		Status: Incomplete. - The image uploader still needs to be done.